 By eating sugary foods and refined carbs, those who are already at risk will then be on the fast track to developing diabetes, as these foods increase blood sugar and insulin levels (5, 6, 7).
 Many studies have also found that people who have a high intake of fast-digesting carbs are forty percent more likely to develop diabetes than those who have lower intakes (8).

-Researchers who studied the effects of sweet drinks on diabetes, found that it is best to avoid sweetened beverages and fruit juices if you want to prevent the development of diabetes (9).
+Researchers who studied the effects of sweet drinks on diabetes found that it is best to avoid sweetened beverages and fruit juices if you want to prevent the development of diabetes (9).
 Instead, an increased water intake can provide benefits in terms of better blood sugar level control and insulin response (10, 11).

-There has been consistent research which suggests that very low carbohydrate diets can lower blood sugar and insulin levels, increase sensitivity to insulin and also reduce other risk factors for diabetes (12, 13, 14, 15).
+There has been consistent research that suggests that very low carbohydrate diets can lower blood sugar and insulin levels, increase sensitivity to insulin and also reduce other risk factors for diabetes (12, 13, 14, 15).

 A study of obese men who had pre-diabetes and were asked to follow a ketogenic diet found that their average fasting blood sugar levels decreased from 118 to 92 mg/dl, which is well within the normal range.
 Participants also ended up losing weight and improved several others of their health markers (14).

 Processed foods are linked to all kinds of health problems, which include heart disease, obesity and diabetes.
-Studies have suggested that by cutting back on processed foods which are high in vegetable oils, refined grains and additives could be key to reducing the risk and onset of diabetes (21, 22).
+Studies have suggested that by cutting back on processed foods that are high in vegetable oils, refined grains and additives could be key to reducing the risk and onset of diabetes (21, 22).

-Further studies also suggest that poor quality diets which are high in processed foods can increase the risk of diabetes by almost thirty percent – however by including nutritious whole foods, this risk can be reduced (23).
+Further studies also suggest that poor-quality diets which are high in processed foods can increase the risk of diabetes by almost thirty percent – however by including nutritious whole foods, this risk can be reduced (23).